 Who can get HPV?

 Anyone who is sexually active is susceptible to HPV, regardless of gender.
-“HPV is so common that almost every person who is sexually-active will get HPV at some time in their life if they don’t get the HPV vaccine,” says the CDC.
+“HPV is so common that most sexually active people who aren’t vaccinated against HPV will become infected at some point in their lives,” says the Cleveland Clinic.
 In the majority of cases, HPV goes away without the infected person ever knowing they were infected.
 But in cases where it doesn’t go away, it can cause health problems aside from cervical cancer, including genital warts and cancers of the vagina, vulva, penis, anus and back of the throat.

 Who should get screened for cervical cancer and HPV?

-The American Cancer Society says that cervical cancer screening should begin at age 25; and that people age 25 to 65 should have an HPV test every five years.
+The American Cancer Society says that for individuals with an average risk, cervical cancer screening should begin at age 25; and that people age 25 to 65 should have an HPV test every three to five years.

 Who should get the HPV vaccine?